-Launch of key Economic Development Assets including the Business Wanneroo brand, Business Wanneroo website, development of an active and engaging digital presence, social media channels and strategic marketing through print and digital media.
+Launch of key economic development assets including the Business Wanneroo brand, Business Wanneroo website, development of an active and engaging digital presence, social media channels and strategic marketing through print and digital media.

-Project commenced in 2020 and is projected to be a significant and ongoing key project area for Economic Development for the foreseeable future.
+Project commenced in 2020 and is projected to be a significant and ongoing key project area for the City's economic development for the foreseeable future.